hlubenow/pygame_experiments/yetanothermaze.py/README.md

-yetanothermaze.py 1.0 - Pygame script, that lets you walk through a 3D maze
+yetanothermaze.py 1.1 - Pygame script, that lets you walk through a 3D maze

 Copyright (C) 2021, hlubenow.

 License: GNU GPL (version 3 or above)

+Version 1.1: Now with solid (= filled) walls.

 #### Description, license notes and credits (all in one)